ginkgobioworks/gen/paper/main.md

 **b.** Viewing a combinatorial assembly of 6 parts across two segments.](dot_example/final.svg){#fig:dot_example}

+## Viewing Operations and Graphs

+Demo of the view ui and operations editing/etc.

 ## Translating coordinate schemes

 Annotations can be propagated through the graph structure.
 Thus, annotations on the reference genome can be translated into the coordinates of new samples.
 Coordinates are translated with the following rules:

 - If the start and end of the annotation range on the reference map to valid coordinates on the sample sequence, gen translates the entire annotation to the later sample.
-Gen does this even if there is a gap in the middle of the later sequence that doesn't correspond to anything in the reference sequence, say if a subsequence were replaced.
-- If say the start of the range translates to a valid coordinate on the later sample, but the end does not (say because a replacement wiped out the stretch of the reference sequence that contained the end), gen truncates the translated annotation range to only include the stretch of sequence that the reference shares with the later sample.
+- If the start and end positions are not present on the child sequence, the annotation is truncated to only include the shared positions.

+Annotations may also be translated using node identifiers instead of contig names, which we believe may be useful for overlaying annotations in graph vizualization software.
+Currently, BED and GFF formats are supported for propagation and translation.

 ## Exports